jeremyharris/slugger/README.md

         )
     );

+## Conflicts

+If Slugger finds duplicate instances of a slug, it will prepend the primary key to those slugs.
+You can make this the default behavior by setting `'prependPk' => true` in the route options.

 ## Custom slug function

 You can define a custom function to use when slugging your urls by setting the